Sway Bar Disconnects

 C: Pin Retainer D: Right Angle Adapter

-Example of length measurement: This is on a rear axle with an aftermarket Addco sway bar.
-The sway bar is mounted to the axle and the end link attaches to the frame rail.
+Here is an example of the length measurement: This is on a Toyota rear axle with an aftermarket Addco sway bar.
+The sway bar is mounted to the axle and the end links attach to the frame rail.
 If this were the supplied, fixed length end link, it would have 2 poly bushings at the frame bracket on top and 2 more at the end of the sway bar.
-For this installation, a length of approx. 11 in. was measured from where the center of the end link bushings would be at the frame and axle ends.
+For this installation, a center-center length of approx. 11 inches was measured from where the center of the end link bushings would be at the frame and axle ends.

 Note, in this case, the ends of the bar are angled upwards to the rear.
 This is not ideal for sway bar operation, as they should be more horizontal.
 But, in this case, having the ends of the bar up higher gave them more protection off-road.
 In this example, you'll note the actual length is approx. 10.5 in., on the passenger side, it's about 11.5 in.
 This is because the sway bar is slightly asymmetrically formed, one end bends up and the other end bends down.
 The length adjustment afforded by the heim joints allows this offset to be corrected.